KevinChngJY/trafficmonitoring/milestone_technique.md

 ---
 ## Milestone 6 : Build Ensemble Models from our 8 CNN trained Network
+**If you didn't train the model yourself, you may download the trained model here : https://www.dropbox.com/s/k2vza349bspvmvn/ONNX%20Network.zip?dl=0**

 Ensemble models will combine the decisions from multiple models to improve the overall performance.
 There are various ensemble models techniques as follows:

 1)	Simple Ensemble Techniques